hibtc/madgui/docs/devguide/proxy.rst

     http://USERNAME:PASSWORD@proxy.krz.uni-heidelberg.de:8080

 with your windows login credentials.
-Note that you have to specify the server with ``http://`` (not https) for both config entries, even in

 Note that at HIT the correct protocol is ``http://`` (not https) for both the http and the https config entries.
-Both entries should be assigned identical values.
+Both entries should be assigned identical values!

 Verify that your configuration is correct by looking at the output of::